allegheny-college-cmpsc-101-spring-2025/fibonacci-algorithms-starter/writing/reflection.md

 - Leveraging what you know from all experiments conducted this semester, what are "slow" ways to perform computations?
 - What stumbling blocks did you encounter while using recursive algorithms?
 - What resources did you consult when completing this project?
 How did they help you?

+TODO: Don't forget to participate on Discord weekly.